 It is the responsibility of teachers to ensure literacy development takes place for all students.
-Oversight of this programme is from our Literacy Coordinators (Seconds in English).
+Oversight of this programme is from our Literacy Lead.
 Some students are also targeted for PiXL Code to support their basic literacy skills.
 Further details can be found in the school's Literacy Policy.